cynthialmy/cynthialmy.github.io/_posts/2024-12-17-zoner-data-pipeline.md

 Zoner must address the complexities of **real-world disruptions**:

-1. **Capture user activity**—sleep, meals, light exposure—in real time.
+1. **Capture user activity**—sleep, meals, and light exposure—in real time.
-2. **Process and analyze** continuous data streams with speed and accuracy.
+2. **Process and analyze** continuous data streams accurately and quickly.
-3. **Adapt dynamically** to changes, delivering personalized recommendations with low latency.
+3. **Adapt dynamically** to changes like flight delays or missed naps.
-4. **Scale seamlessly** as more families use Zoner, without performance drops.
+4. **Scale seamlessly** without performance drops as user activity increases.

 To solve these challenges, we designed a **real-time event-driven architecture** using **Kafka**, **Snowflake**, **Python**, and **Kubernetes**.